Fall 2015 Short Course

 Labeling Best Practices for Food Companies: The Five Stages of Grief

-Ronald J. Levine, Esq., Herrick, Feinstein LLP
+David Rosenfield, Esq., Herrick, Feinstein LLP

 In recent years, food labeling has become a target of civil lawsuits, especially class actions, and regulatory action.
 Since food class actions are a relatively recent phenomenon, many food companies have had little experience with such claims.
 Executives faced with their first class action case often go through the five stages of grief, including denial, anger, bargaining, depression and acceptance.
 Many times, the final stage involves a settlement and some payment.
 Death and taxes may be inevitable, but companies can avoid lawsuits or government actions by following best practices when designing a label and promoting a product.